-Wouldn't it be nice if you could take some supplements to lose weight?
+Wouldn’t it be nice if you could take some supplements to help you lose weight?

 While losing weight is not as easy as just popping a few pills, there are many supplements that have the potential to help you more easily burn fat and build muscle mass.

 Will Supplements Help With Weight Loss?

 The supplements we are going to discuss have all been studied in some capacity and have literary studies showing that they can potentially be effective but the keyword here is “potential”.

 Just because a study shows that people lose weight while taking it doesn’t mean that it’s going to work for you (or that you should take the study seriously).